No description

 DATABASE.PUBLIC <db> <on|off> Enable/disable public read-only access

-USER.CREATESECRET <username> <secret> Create secret-based user
+USER.CREATESECRET <username> <secret> Create a secret-based user

-USER.DELETE <username_or_pubkey> Delete a user
+USER.DELETE <username> Delete a user

 Database Admin Commands